szgula/UofG_DSP/Project_2_FIR/readme.md

 ### Ex 2

-To ensure the code minimum functionality we added a testing component.
-Inside, we have created two basic unittests.
+To ensure the code minimal functionality we added a testing component, in which we created two basic unittests.

     class TestFIR(unittest.TestCase):